Your Bridge to Success

 At the end of the summer semester, your advisor - with support of your instructors - will evaluate your academic progress, goals, and participation in the bridge program.
 At this time, your advisor will make a formal recommendation for your enrollment at Shawnee State or another education pathway:

 - If, after the Bridge to Success program, you have made significant progress, your advisor may recommend that you be transitioned into your desired major or program, whether it be a two-year or four-year degree at Shawnee State.

 - If you have made progress, but would benefit from continued services, your advisor may recommend that you continue with the University College and complete your developmental courses in the fall at SSU or at an institution of your choice.

 - If, after Bridge to Success, you have a record of poor class attendance, poor academic progress (not passing the courses) and poor participation, you will be dismissed from the program and from Shawnee State University.
 To re-enter Shawnee State University, you would need to demonstrate academic success elsewhere, such as community college or petition to the SSU academic appeals committee.

 Will participation in this program guarantee success?

 No, but it greatly improves your chances.
 Your success is ultimately up to you.
-We urge you to take advantage of all SSU services, such as free tutoring, access to computer labs, library, and advising.
-Most importantly. do not miss any classes and talk to your instructors if you are having problems.
+We urge you to take advantage of all SSU services.
+Most importantly, participate in classes and talk to your instructors if you are having problems.